TreetopFlyer/NN/README.md

 `NN.TrainingSet.AddCloud(inTrainingSet, inLabelVector, inDataVectors)`
 Static Method:
 Append all of the vectors in inDataVectors to inTrainingSet, where each vector will be labeled with inLabelVector

-`NN.TrainingSet.Randomize(inTrainingSet)`
-Static Method:
-Randomize the order of the TrainingSet inTrainingSet

 ### Example useage